Tenryu1998/printf/README.md

 ALX group project on creating a custom printf function.
-This project was carried out by Divine Omoegbeleghan(Tenryu1998) and Junior Nkuna()
+This project was carried out by @tenryu1998 and @thenkunas